 How can peer learning help students develop stronger economic analysis skills while reducing grading demands for instructors?

-Join Alex Gainer, Teaching Professor in the Department of Economics, Faculty of Arts at the University of Alberta, for a practical workshop exploring how peer-driven learning can strengthen critical thinking, analytical reasoning, and student engagement in economics education.
-This session will highlight scalable assessment strategies that encourage active participation while helping instructors manage grading more efficiently.
+In this workshop, Alex Gainer, Teaching Professor in the Department of Economics, Faculty of Arts at the University of Alberta explores how peer-driven learning can strengthen critical thinking, analytical reasoning, and student engagement in economics education.
+This session highlights scalable assessment strategies that encourage active participation while helping instructors manage grading more efficiently.

-Through real classroom examples and actionable approaches, attendees will learn how structured peer feedback and collaborative evaluation can support deeper economic analysis, improve learning outcomes, and create more sustainable assessment practices in both small and large courses.
+Through real classroom examples and actionable approaches, attendees learned how structured peer feedback and collaborative evaluation can support deeper economic analysis, improve learning outcomes, and create more sustainable assessment practices in both small and large courses.

 Key topics include: